mehdisbys/megaprof/readme.md

 #### High priority

 - [x] Backend : Do not show advert if not fully completed
+- [x] Backend : Count the number of reviews and include in the advert
-- [ ] Backend : Distances are hardcoded to Casablanca, fix it to make it dynamic
+- [x] Backend : Distances are hardcoded to Casablanca, fix it to make it dynamic

 - [ ] Backend : Feature : if selected subject is not in the list do a search by word
 - [ ] Backend : Teachers should enter a tagline when creating their advert
 - [ ] Backend : create bookings database seeder